 THE MOTHERFUCKING STAR CARDS!

-(Both the Cards and the Book)
+(Both the Star Cards and the physical book)

 If anyone has any other questions about the Star Cards, don’t hesitate to email Natalie and myself at email@example.com (gmail wouldn’t lets us have the email “letsfuckwithastrology”…..assholes, lol).
 We will have a website for this business venture soon, and when that’s done I will link it here, too.
 Follow us on IG if you do the IG thing (@letsfuckwithastrology) and join us on reddit at r/letsfuckwithastrology!